Earthquakes prompt record insurance claims in 2011

 Among those storms were tornado outbreaks in April and May that rank among the 10 largest U.S. weather disasters ever.

-The Insurance Information Institute said that if taken as a whole, and adjusted for inflation, the 2011 spring tornado season was the fourth-costliest disaster in U.S. history, trailing only hurricanes Katrina and Andrew and the September 11, 2001, attacks on the United States.
+The Insurance Information Institute said that if taken as a whole, and adjusted for inflation, the 2011 spring tornado season was the fourth-costliest disaster in U.S. history, trailing only hurricanes Katrina and Andrew and 9/11.

 Despite the heavy payouts, many observers say that the claims were not big enough on their own to provide a broad boost to reinsurers' pricing strength relative to their insurance company clients, because reinsurers still have plenty of excess capital.

-(Reporting by Jonathan Gould in Frankfurt and Ben Berkowitz in Boston; additional reporting by Deborah Zabarenko in Washington; Editing by Will Dunham)
+(Reporting by Jonathan Gould in Frankfurt and Ben Berkowitz in Boston; Editing by Hans-Juergen Peters and Steve Orlofsky)